DemarioDouce/DemarioDouce/README.md

 ## SUMMARY

-As a software engineer that is driven by the future, my mission is to enhance the human race with creative design and development.
+As a software engineer that is driven by the future, my mission is to enhance the human race by creating and implementing software applications.
 This will lead to high-quality solutions which will create value and reliable competitive advantages.

 ---